whoskite/wogabstract/README.md

 # World of Garu Abstract (WOG Abstract)

-A decentralized platform for World of Garu featuring NFT minting functionality, daily login rewards, and latest news integration.
+A decentralized platform for World of Garu featuring NFT minting functionality, daily login rewards, and latest news integration..

 ## Features